 College for Professional Studies

 MS Systems Engineering

 School of Computer & Information Science

 Number of Pages

 Microsoft Windows Azure is Microsoft's cloud based platform for hosting .NET applications.
 Azure provides a simple, cost effective method for outsourcing application hosting.
 Windows Azure has caught the eye of researchers in e-science who require parallel computing infrastructures to process mountains of data.
 Windows Azure offers the same benefits to e-science as it does to other industries.
 This paper examines the technology behind Azure and analyzes two case studies of e-science projects built on the Windows Azure platform.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Blair, Ian, "A Clouded Future: Analysis of Microsoft Windows Azure As a Platform for Hosting E-Science Applications" (2010).
-All Regis University Theses.
+Student Publications.
 353.